You are here

 C. Each Town Meeting agenda will list all requests for money.

-Article XXIV: Student Interest Group Funds
+Article XXIII: Student Interest Group Funds

 A. Definitions and Responsibilities Governance: Selectboard will manage the Student Interest Group Fund (SIG Fund).